Stan Bowman: Personal life

 Bowman and his wife Suzanne have three children.

 He is named after the Stanley Cup; his father won his first Stanley Cup, as coach of the Montreal Canadiens, just one month before Stan's birth.
+His middle name, Glenn, is a reference to NHL Hall of Fame goalie Glenn Hall, whom his father coached on the St. Louis Blues in 1968.

 In 2007, Bowman was diagnosed with Hodgkin's lymphoma, cancer of the lymph nodes.
 The cancer went into remission after chemotherapy, but reappeared in early 2008, necessitating a stem cell transplant, radiation and more chemotherapy.
 As of 2013, the cancer was in remission.